Floha258/lepebot/README.md

 `channel`: Channel, the bot should join
 `twitch_id`: Id of the channel, is displayed at startup if left blank

+# Startup
+change to this directory and run `main_bot.py`, if you want to enabled debug output, set the environmentvariable `DEBUG` to 1.

 # Commands

+There are 2 types of commands:

+Commands, that only return a text in the channel (with {username} and {channel} replaced by the correct strings), that are stored in the database and added/deleted via chat commands (see below).

+Commands, that are added to the `commands_helper` of the bot, calling functions and doing real actions.

 - !wr
 - !settitle